anthemion-org/ogle-web/README.md

 }
 ```

-The function `uAcct`, the array index `ajAcct`, and the returned object `oAcct` all reference the same entity, but the names do not conflict.
+The function `uAcct`, the array index `ajAcct`, and the returned object `oAcct` all reference the same business concern, yet the names do not conflict.
+In fact, their commonality is _emphasized_, rather than hidden, making it easier to spot conceptual mismatches.

 Within the root, the noun or verb that defines the concept most basically is listed _first_, making it much easier to see what a given name represents.
 Modifiers follow in decreasing order of importance.